AaronHong1024/afm/README.md

 ## Usage

 ### 1. Build the PFP
-We use the PFP implementation from the Boucher Lab:  [PFP](https://github.com/marco-oliva/pfp)
+We use the [PFP implementation](https://github.com/marco-oliva/pfp) from the Boucher Lab

 ```bash
 singularity pull pfp_sif docker://moliva3/pfp:latest